 The integrated Development Plan is the municipality's strategic planning document.
-Importantly, it ensures close coordination and integration between projects, programmes and activities both internally and externally with other spheres of government.
-The IDP, therefore, ultimately enhance integrated service delivery and development and promotes sustainably integrated communities, providing a whole basket of services, as communities cannot be developed in a fragmented manner.
-In this financial year, the municipality will be phasing in the District Development Model, which seeks to address the disjuncture between municipalities and other Sector Departments both Provincially and Nationally.
-This model will help improving service delivery as planning will be coherent and seamless.
+Importantly it ensures close coordination and integration between projects, programmes and activities, both internally and externally with other spheres of government.
+The IDP therefore ultimately enhance integrated service delivery and development and promotes sustainably integrated communities, providing a full basket of services, as communities cannot be developed in a fragmented manner in this financial year the municipality will be phasing in the District Development model which seeks to address the disjuncture between municipalities and other Sector Departments both Provincially and Nationally, this model will help in improving service delivery as planning will be coherent and seamless.

-The IDP Budget and Performance Management System are the most crucial core processes of the municipality, and their targets and deliverables need to be monitored and evaluated on an ongoing basis.
+The IDP Budget and Performance Management System are the most important core processes of the municipality and their targets and deliverables need to be monitored and evaluated on an ongoing basis.
 However, this requires that targets and deliverables be credible and realistic.

-This year, Letsemeng Local Municipality will be embarking on a rigorous Revenue Enhancement Strategy that will assist in revenue collection because these core processes will not yield the desired results if the revenue is not improved.
+In this year Letsemeng Local Municipality will be embarking on a rigorous Revenue Enhancement strategy which will assist in revenue collection because these core processes will not yield the desired results if the revenue is not improved.

-I wish to express my commitment to my Senior Management, the entire staff and honourable Councillors whom Mayor M.A.
-Lebaka leads.
+I wish to express my commitment together with my Senior Management, the entire staff and honourable Councillors who are led by the Mayor M.A.
+Lebaka.